datamininggroup/pfa-docs/docs/tutorial1.md

   - {m.sqrt: input}
 {% include engine3.html %}

+The map method is simply a mathematical function: one input yields one output.

 ### Emit

 The emit method is a generalization that supplies a function named `emit` and ignores the result of the last expression.
 The scoring engine must call `emit` to yield results.